Succession: Transfer of ownership when an owner dies

 If the deceased owner of the land didn’t leave a will (this is called “intestacy”), the successors are determined by the following rules:

-- A deceased’s surviving spouse or civil union partner receives a life interest.
+- A deceased’s surviving spouse or civil union or de facto partner receives a life interest, but they are not a successor.
 Their interest will pass to the deceased’s children once the spouse or partner dies or remarries or enters into a civil union or de facto relationship.

-- If the deceased owner has no surviving spouse or partner, the deceased’s children will be the successors.
+- The deceased’s children will be the successors.

 - If the deceased had no children, the deceased’s siblings (brothers and sisters) will be the successors.